vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 ## Requirements

--   A corporate e-mail address (e.g., your \@microsoft.com email)
+-   A corporate e-mail address (e.g., your \@microsoft.com email).

 -   Microsoft Azure subscription must be pay-as-you-go or MSDN

-    -   Trial subscriptions will *not* work
+    -   Trial subscriptions will *not* work.

 -   Local machine or an Azure LABVM virtual machine configured with: